Salman Raduyev: Arrest and trial

 Raduyev was captured in March 2000 by the Russian special operations FSB unit Vympel in his home in Novogroznensky (now Oyskhara, near Gudermes).
 During the second war Raduyev was very ill and had to go for treatment abroad, so he shaved his beard and moved to a house near the border in preparation for the exit.
 However, one of his men informed the Russian forces about his location and he was arrested without incident.
 Russian president Vladimir Putin said that Raduyev had confessed to trying to assassinate Eduard Shevardnadze, the president of Georgia.

 Raduyev was tried on 18 different charges, including terrorism, banditry, hostage-taking, organization of murders and organization of illegal armed formations.
-He pleaded not guilty, maintained he was only following orders, claimed to suffer from no mental disorders whatsoever and said he hoped to be released from prison in some 10–12 years.
+He pleaded not guilty, maintained he was only following orders, claimed to suffer from no mental disorders, and said he hoped to be released from prison in some 10–12 years.
 Dozens of witnesses were called to testify, but many of the alleged victims of his actions refused to participate.
 In December 2001, he was sentenced to life in prison.
 His appeal was rejected by the Supreme Court of the Russian Federation in April 2002.

 Death

 In December 2002, Raduyev died in the White Swan penal colony in Solikamsk from internal bleeding.
 The Russian authorities said he was not beaten to death, but died due to "serious and protracted diseases".
 Raduyev's body was not returned to his family because of a newly introduced Russian law barring the release of bodies of people convicted (or accused) of terrorism.

 The circumstances surrounding the death of Raduyev are not clear, and according to his family and others he was murdered in prison after he refused to talk about the accusations against Akhmed Zakayev, then arrested in Denmark.
-"Kommersant" daily said that "the real reason for Raduyev's death will probably never be known," while "Vremya Novostei" suggested that after being forced to give all the information requested from him, he was "no longer needed" by the Russian authorities and killed.
+Kommersant daily said that "the real reason for Raduyev's death will probably never be known", while Vremya Novostei suggested that after being forced to give all the information requested from him, he was "no longer needed" by the Russian authorities and killed.
 Amnesty International has called for a full investigation into the circumstances surrounding his death but the request was ignored and his body was not exhumed.

-Salman Raduyev was survived by his wife and two sons – Johar and Zelimhan, living abroad.
+Salman Raduyev left wife and two sons – Johar and Zelimhan – who are living abroad.